across the world

 Omissions of payments are another kind of error, which a lot of people tend to make while finishing the bank account reconciliation.
 For example, you may have written out a check, however, neglected to enter it in the cashbook.
 Not entering just about all the straight debits or standing orders in the cashbook is likewise an additional typical kind of omission error.

-To stay away from these kinds of errors, it is recommended that you mark the bank statement entries to the cashbook transaction entries and also ensure at that time you have keyed in all the direct debits as well as standing orders.
+To stay away from these kinds of errors, it recommend that you mark the bank statement entries to the cashbook transaction entries and also ensure that time you have keyed in all the direct debits as well as standing orders.

 3. Forgetting to add invoices in the cashbook